FeynKrack: A continuum model for quasi-brittle damage through Feynman-Kac killed diffusion: Formulation

 The form for $G$ must ensure non-violation of the dissipation inequality i.e. $\dot{g}\le 0$, so that $G$ must remain positive (almost surely).
 Furthermore, to ensure physically meaningful damage evolution, the following items need to be introduced. \begin{itemize} \item The existence of a (scalar measure of) critical stress below which the response is purely elastic; we denote it by $\sigma_{\text{crit}}$ \item A parameter $G_0$ controlling the rate of damage evolution \item A term that vanishes with unloading to ensure no change in the state of damage (during unloading) \end{itemize} Based on the three conditions stipulated above, we assume the following form of $G$:

 where $\langle \bullet\rangle_+$is defined as $ \frac{\bullet + \lvert\bullet\rvert}{2}$.
 Note that the material behaves elastically till the critical stress $\sigma_{\text{crit}}$ is reached.
 We interpret $\sigma_{\text{crit}}$ as the uniaxial tensile strength, which may be determined experimentally. $G_0$ is the fracturing rate, and its value for the material and loading condition can be calibrated based on post-elastic response.
-The equivalent stress, denoted by $\sigma_{\text{eq}}$, represents the current loading condition and is calculated using the following equation:
+A similar form of the driving term has been considered using strain normal to the crack plane \mbox{\cite{thamburaja2021fracture}}.
+This ensures physically meaningful damage evolution as it captures typical experimental features of load-displacement curves, such as the initial elastic limit, pre-peak non-linear response, post-peak softening and irreversibility of damage during unloading.
+The equivalent stress, $\sigma_{\text{eq}}$, is calculated as:

 where $E$ is the Young's modulus and $\hat{\psi}^{+}$, the part of $\hat{\psi}$ contributing to damage.
-Calculation of the equivalent stress is similar to the approach presented in \cite{lemaitre1985continuous}.
+Use of the equivalent stress here is similar to the approach in \mbox{\cite{lemaitre1985continuous}}, wherein damage evolution is governed by a quantity similar to strain energy density, and $\sigma_{\text{eq}}$ is used as a criterion for the evolution (similar to yield stress in plasticity).
+It may be used to represent the elastic limit in our case when $\sigma_{\text{eq}}$ reaches $\sigma_\text{crit}$.